mahabalaraju/system-design-notes/basics/springboot-notes.md

 |---|---|
 | **BeanFactory** | Basic container.
 Lazy initialization.
 Lightweight. |
 | **ApplicationContext** | Advanced container.
 Eager initialization.
 Recommended for most apps. |

+ApplicationContext is built on the top of bean factory interface.
+It adds some extra functionality like AOP , event propogation ,Internationalization.., its recommended over BeanFactory.

 ---